 Near Bedford in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 1.838′ N, 78° 29.532′ W. Marker is near Bedford, Pennsylvania, in Bedford County.
-Marker can be reached from Pennsylvania Turnpike (Interstate 76), on the right when traveling west.
-Marker is located in front of the westbound rest area.
+39° 59.765′ N, 78° 30.427′ W. Marker is near Bedford, Pennsylvania, in Bedford County.
+Marker is on Pennsylvania Route 220, on the right when traveling south.
+Marker is near the foot of the pedestrian bridge over Route 220.
 Touch for map.
 Marker is in this post office area: Bedford PA 15522, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-This page has been viewed 1,338 times since then and 13 times this year.
-Photos: 1, 2. submitted on July 4, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
+This page originally submitted on November 30, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 847 times since then.
+Photos: 1, 2, 3, 4. submitted on November 30, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.